 Methods of Obtaining Response

+A Balancing Authority may elect to fulfill its Frequency Response Obligation by participating as a member of a Reserve Sharing Group.

-There are two reasons for the option of meeting compliance by participation in a Reserve Sharing Group (RSG).
-First, although spinning reserve is not a part of this standard it should be noted that RSGs typically define the amount of spinning reserve carried by Balancing Authorities.
-The second reason is to address the FERC Order No. 693 directive to define methods of obtaining frequency response.
+There are two considerations under the option of meeting compliance by participation in a Reserve Sharing Group (RSG).
+First, although spinning reserve is not a part of this standard, it should be noted that RSGs typically define the amount of spinning reserve carried by Balancing Authorities.
+Second, allowing the RSG option addresses the FERC Order No. 693 directive to define methods of obtaining frequency response.

 As long as all BAs within the RSG use the same events for calculating FRM, BAs within the RSG may allocate a portion of their FRM to another RSG participant.